musashi-bot/droidrun_hackathon/README.md

 * Repetitive replies
 * No task or priority management

-ChatCopilot turns **messages into actions**, helping users focus on what actually matters.
+ChatPilot turns **messages into actions**, helping users focus on what actually matters.

 ---